-Using the Memory StickTM
+Using Memory StickTM

-Your VAIO notebook is designed to support the Memory StickTM.
-The Memory StickTM is a compact, portable, and versatile device especially designed for exchanging and sharing digital data with compatible products.
+Your VAIO computer is designed to support the Memory Stick[TM].
+The Memory Stick[TM] is a compact, portable, and versatile device especially designed for exchanging and sharing digital data with compatible products.
 Because it is removable, it can be used for external data storage.